waynegramlich/bom_manager/README.md

 The ECAD system will take all of the schematic sheets and output a file called a net list.
 A *net* is a ultimately a list of (reference name, pin number) pairs that indicate which electrical component pins are electrically wired together.
-Each ECAD system typically has its own unique file format for the net list file.
+A *net list* is a list of all of the nets.
+Each ECAD system typically has its own nique file format for the net list file.

 Each electrical component has a *footprint* that consist of a list of *landings*.
 A *landing* is an